cnrv/rocket-chip-read/regmapper/RegField.md

   than the intended bus width of the device (atomic updates are impossible).

 ### trait HasRegMap
+*A trait extended by Module implementations to define the register file and the interrupts.*

 + **regmap** `(mapping: RegField.Map*) => Unit`
 + **interrupts** `Vec[Bool]`